Applying for Your Visa

 - a state of liability or Verpflichtungserklärung (A guarantee that your studies will be completely funded.
 This is issued after earnings and assets are assessed)

-- a "blocked bank account" or Sperrkonto (with a bank in Germany) with 8,640 Euros per year (that is 720 Euros per month)
+- a "blocked bank account" or Sperrkonto (with a bank in Germany) with 10,332 euros per year (that is 861 euros per month).
+Information on opening the blocked bank account can be found on the website of the Federal Foreign Office.

 Funded by a scholarship: